Tickets for Centre Pompidou: Priority Entrance

 - Peruse Europe’s largest collection of modern and contemporary art and take in 20th-century masters like Picasso, Max Ernst, Kandinsky, Matisse, Man Ray and Francis Bacon

 - The top floor looks out onto the Eiffel Tower, Notre-Dame Cathedral and Sacré-Coeur Basilica.
 They’re some of the best views of the city, and gazing out onto the rooftops of Paris is a wonderful experience

 Much maligned when it first opened, it took people some time to realize that the Centre Pompidou wasn’t a monster, it was simply new.
 Radically new.
 It’s fitting that this rule-breaking building hosts so many iconoclastic modern masterpieces.
-Skip the line, and get right into a building that wears its innards on its exterior.
-Until the end of January, see a fascinating exhibit on surrealist Belgian master René Magritte!
+Skip the line and get right into a building that wears its innards on its exterior.

 Slap bang in the middle of Paris, the Centre Pompidou is best described as a building turned inside-out.
 Utilitarian features like plumbing, air vents, and cables form part of the external façade and it’s all rendered in see-through glass.

 That sets the stage for the groundbreaking art inside.
-Start on the top floor and take in the various isms: Fauvism, Expressionism, Cubism, Dadaism and Surrealism.
-They’re laid out chronologically so not only do you get to see masterpieces but you also get a sense of how art and thought evolved over the course of the 20th century.
+Start on the top floor and take in the various isms: Fauvism, Expressionism, Cubism, Dadaism, and Surrealism, all laid out chronologically over the course of the 20th century.
 Along the way you’ll see works by Picasso, Man Ray, Chagall and many, many more.